apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-timeouts-showcase-operator-devmode/README.md

 ```

 ### Operator dev mode tooling
-When you work with the Kogito Serverless Operator dev mode, every time you deploy a workflow, a set of tools will be automatically provisioned as part of the deployment procedure.
+When you work with the SonataFlow Operator dev mode, every time you deploy a workflow, a set of tools will be automatically provisioned as part of the deployment procedure.
 These tools are designed to help you to test and work with your workflow when you are in the development phase of your project.

 > **NOTE:** Considering that the operator deploys each workflow independently, to access the tooling you must use the particular url for the workflow you wants to access.